digidotcom/xbee-java/examples/communication/SendBroadcastSerialDataAsyncSample/ReadMe.txt

   Running the example
   -------------------
   First, build the application.
-To test the functionality you need the second device to be listening to broadcast data.
+Then, you need to setup XCTU to see the data received by the remote XBee device, in this case it will be broadcast data.
   To do this:

-    a) Use the 'ReceiveBroadcastSerialDataSample' example included in the library.
-       Follow the instructions in the 'ReadMe' file to perform the task.

-    b) Use the XCTU:

     1) Launch the XCTU application.

-       2) Add the receiver XBee module to the XCTU, specifying its port settings.
+    2) Add the receiver (local) XBee module to the XCTU, specifying its port settings.

     3) Once the module is added, change to the 'Consoles' working mode and open the serial connection so you can see the data when it is received.

-       4) Launch the sample application, some data is sent to all remote modules and a line with the result of the operation is printed to the standard
+  Finally, launch the sample application, some data is sent to all remote modules of the network.
+When that happens, a line with the result of the operation is printed to the standard output:
-          output:

     Sending broadcast data >> 48 65 6C 6C 6F 20 58 42 65 65 73 21 | Hello XBees!...
 Success

-          Also, in the XCTU console a new RX frame has been received.
+  Verify that in the XCTU console a new RX frame has been received.
 Select it and review the details, some of the details will be similar to:

     - Start delimiter:         7E
     - Length:                  Depends on the XBee protocol.
     - Frame type:              Depends on the XBee protocol.
     - 64-bit source address:   The XBee sender's 64-bit address.
     - RF data/Received data:   48 65 6C 6C 6F 20 58 42 65 65 73 21
                                Hello XBees!